oayres/react-ssr/README.md

 $ npm install react-ssr --save
 ```

+We've just moved onto a major alpha incase you're interested.
+Just install `react-ssr@next` instead to opt for that.

 We recommend you use the babel plugin too.
 Add the babel plugin to your `.babelrc`.
 ```sh
 $ npm install babel-plugin-react-ssr --save-dev